minhduccao/personalscripts/README.md

-# personalscripts
+# My Personal Scripts
-Contains random personal scripts and small programs
+Contains random scripts and small programs for personal use.